ganeshk627/playwright-typescript-practice/README.md

 });
 ```

-2. To skip some tests - test.skip
+2. To skip some tests
 ```javascript
 test.skip('test', async ({ page }) => {
   ...